 It took a choice--no, many choices-- on my part.
-And it took a whole lot of letting go of that which was old and familiar.
+And courage--and lots of letting go of that which was old and familiar.

 "You were taught, with regard to your former way of life, to put off your old self, which is being corrupted by its deceitful desires; to be made new in the attitude of your minds; and to put on the new self, created to be like God in true righteousness and holiness." ...
 Ephesians 4:22-24

 Ok, I'm going to get real, even though it might hurt someone's feelings.

 You're probably not supposed to have a favorite blog just like you're not supposed to have a favorite child, but, er, my very favorite blog in all Blogdom is Kelly's Home Is Where One Starts From.
 Her blog has been my favorite since the day I discovered it.
 I love both her writing style and what she writes about.

 I want to write like Kelly when I grow-up.
 Funny thing is, I am exactly twice her age.

 Hmmm.
 I'm thinking I'm already hopelessly behind.